LinesGuy/Mono_Ether/README.md

 # Mono_Ether
 Full rewrite of Mono Ether

-- Enemies should produce particle effects upon being killed

-- Program should detect if enemies collide with walls and bounce the enemies back

-- Enemies that use A* pathfinding should navigate around walls (as opposed to trying to move through walls)

-- A* pathfinding should be used sparingly, not every frame.
-E.g twice per second when close to the player, and every few seconds when far from the player

-- Enemies that use A* pathfinding should be able to store its current path in a queue and follow its path smoothly

-- Some enemy types should set their sprite orientation towards the direction it's moving (i.e enemies should "face forwards" when moving)

-- Some enemy types should be able to dodge bullets

-- Some enemy types should have a "tail"; a chain of smaller entities that follows the enemy (like a snake with its head and tail)

 - Level with a boss should have a "boss bar"; an indication of how much health the current boss has

 - Main levels should have a unique boss enemy with unique attack and movement patterns